 Un Poco de Contexto

-I'm currently Co-host and Senior Producer of Un Poco de Contexto, a weekly in-depth news podcast in Spanish about current affairs in Mexico.
-It is a Spotify Original production we first aired in May 2021.
+In 2021 I hosted and managed production of Un Poco de Contexto, a weekly in-depth news podcast in Spanish about current affairs in Mexico.

 So You Want To Work Abroad